springone-tour-2020-cicd/katacoda-scenarios/4-argocd/step7.md

 In this step, you will:
 * Enable automatic self-healing in Argo CD
-* Create a change in the live depoyment that Kubernetes would not recover
+* Create a change in the live deployment that Kubernetes would not recover
 * Observe Argo CD heal the deployment based on the declared state

 ## Enable automatic self-healing